jcruden/operation-pahrump/README.md

 ### How It Works

+**Clues (New System - Recommended):**
+- Loaded from Firebase `clues` collection
+- System automatically detects if clues exist and uses them instead of riddles
+- Two types of clues:
+  - **Global**: All players see the same clue.
+When one player completes it, all players advance automatically in real-time
+  - **Person-specific**: Each player sees only their assigned clue.
+Players wait for others to complete before advancing
+- When unlocked, players can:
+  - Click "HINT" to reveal the hint (-30 points)
+  - Click "ENTER ANSWER" to submit an answer
+  - Correct answers award +50 points and advance to the next clue
+  - Incorrect answers subtract -5 points (points can be negative)
+  - Person-specific clues show "WAIT FOR OTHER PLAYERS" message when user completes but others haven't
+- Clues update in real-time via Firebase subscriptions

 **Dares:**
 - Loaded from Firebase `dares` collection (or `data/dares.json` as fallback)
-- 5 random dares are shown to each player
+- 3 random dares are shown to each player
-- Players can complete dares for +10 points or trash them
+- Players can complete dares for +10 points or trash them for -5 points
 - Dares update in real-time via Firebase subscriptions

-**Riddles:**
+**Riddles (Legacy System):**
 - Loaded from Firebase `riddles` collection (or `data/riddles.json` as fallback)
+- Used only if no clues exist in the `clues` collection
 - Riddles are sorted by `id` and shown sequentially (in order)
 - Players see one riddle at a time in the riddle box
 - When unlocked, players can:
-  - Click "HINT" to reveal the hint
+  - Click "HINT" to reveal the hint (-30 points)
   - Click "ENTER ANSWER" to submit an answer
   - Correct answers award +50 points and advance to the next riddle
   - Incorrect answers subtract -5 points (points can be negative)